 The Robert and Marian Cumming Lecture

-This lecture is free for members at the ‘Gardiner Friend’ level and above.
-RSVP for up to two tickets by emailing email@example.com.
-Please be advised that space is limited.
+Please note: This lecture is free for members at the ‘Gardiner Friend’ level and above.
+Click here to RSVP for up to two tickets.
+Space is limited.
 This benefit does not apply to the ‘Get Acquainted’ level.

 In the second half of the 19th century, majolica was the signature product of the renowned British firm, Minton & Company.
 Vibrantly coloured and robustly modelled, majolica is a revivalist form whose named invokes the maiolica of the Renaissance.
 It met with immediate success after its first major showing at the Great Exhibition of 1851 and became popular in homes across the British Empire and on both sides of the Atlantic after 1860.

 Majolica was Herbert Minton’s response to the challenge of how to improve the quality of British manufactures.
 The question of good design was an urgent one in the mid-19th century, when mass production was bringing decorative ceramics within reach of new consumers, and when Britain seemed to lag behind France in the field of decorative arts.
 Despite its success, majolica was quickly embroiled in debates about aesthetics, the art historical canon, the condition of the worker, and the ethics of industrialization.